taufiqnagori/Big-Data-Analytics/README.md

 ## Introduction

 Big Data Analytics involves examining large datasets to uncover hidden patterns, correlations, and other insights.
-This repository contains various projects and scripts that demonstrate how to work with big data using different tools and techniques.
+This repository contains various projects and scripts that demonstrate how to work with big data technologies.

 ## Technologies Used